 Artworker at Funky Pigeon, Bristol : 2008 ▸ 2009

 Funky Pigeon are an e-commerce company who sell personalised products via their website.
 My official title was Artworker, but as a part of a small design team, I took on lots of responsibilities.
 I was basically the technical guy.

 My main duties were to design & prepare products – greeting cards, calendars & posters – using Adobe Creative Suite & Direct Smile.
-The products were designed using Photoshop or Illustrator, then the personalisation bit was implemented using Direct Smile.
+We used Photoshop or Illustrator & InDesign, the personalisation was implemented using Direct Smile.

 I also built & oversaw the print production process – creating hot-folders which took live orders from the website & imposed the PDF files for digital printing.
 During my time there I also gained certificates to operate HP Indigo printers 5000 & 5500, so I could take over production if necessary.